Americo Makk: Amazon expedition (1957–1959)

-Through the expedition, the Makks gathered and recorded images of varying indigenous people of Brazil, which included the Macus, Bare, Tucano and Boca Negra (Tenharim).
-They often sketched subjects through the trip, painting them later.
-The Makks' memories of the trip were preserved in an estimated 70 paintings.
-In a 1982 interview for Aloha Magazine, Eva Makk described the Amazon jungle, "Sometimes it was so dark and dense, we had to use flashlights at high noon in order to see...
+Through the expedition, the Makks gathered and recorded images of varying indigenous people of Brazil, which included the Macus, Bare, Tucano, and Boca Negra (Tenharim).
+Some tribes they met along the way believed that to have their image painted would result in their souls being stolen.
+Thus, simple sketches were made in those regions.
+The Makks' memories of the trip were recorded in an estimated 70 paintings.
+In a 1982 interview for Aloha Magazine, Eva Makk said of her experience in the Amazon jungle, "Sometimes it was so dark and dense that we had to use flashlights at high noon in order to see...
 I think of it as a forbidden cathedral of God."

 Upon their return, the Makks painted four large murals in the Palace of the Governor in Manaus, Palacio Rio Negro.
-One of the four paintings was of Brazilian Chief Ajuricaba leading his warriors with bow and arrow into battle against invading Portuguese forces armed with forged weaponry and armor during the expansion of Portuguese colonization of the Americas.
-Paintings marked "Amazonas" denoted the origin and time frame of the painting rather than a title.
+One of the four paintings was of Brazilian Chief Ajuricaba leading his warriors during the expansion of Portuguese colonization of the Americas.
+This painting shows them with bow and arrow, going into battle against invading Portuguese forces that were armed with forged weaponry and armor.
+Paintings marked "Amazonas" denoted the origin and time frame of the painting, in lieu of a title.
 A small portion of their Amazon paintings was exhibited at the Brazilian consulate in Miami, Florida, in May 1969.

 In an interview from 1981, when asked whether he would have attempted the trip a second time, Americo responded, "It would be too dangerous to try now.
 It was too dangerous then.
-But we (he and Eva) had an artistic feeling and desire to meet challenges, to know and to paint what no one had ever painted before.
+But we [he and Eva] had an artistic feeling and desire to meet challenges, to know and to paint what no one had ever painted before.
 So, we accepted the invitation of the government.
 We were both ‘official artists of Brazil.’
 But when it was over, we decided we would never do anything like that again.
 Because you only have one life."